jjackson19862017/WeddingBookingSystem/README.md

 ### 10th - Connected up the Search Button

 I have connected the search button on the navigation bar, to search for the bride or groom name and display the results in a table.

+### 11th - Changed add_wedding.php and Created a quick weddings insert.

+I have changed the add_wedding, so that users can see the bride and groom instead of having to remember a customers id number.

+I have also added a quick wedding form, that the user can just add an appointment date and then a hold date will be created.
+After the appointment has happened then the user can fill the rest of the details in.